survivejs/webpack-book/manuscript/advanced_techniques/03_configuring_react.md

 ## Babel-Based Optimizations for React

-There are a few Babel-based optimizations for React you may consider enabling especially during production usage:
+There are certain Babel-based optimizations for React you may consider enabling especially during production usage:

 * [babel-react-optimize](https://github.com/thejameskyle/babel-react-optimize) implements a variety of React specific optimizations you may want to experiment with.
 * [babel-plugin-transform-react-remove-prop-types](https://www.npmjs.com/package/babel-plugin-transform-react-remove-prop-types) allows you to remove `propType` related code from your production build.
 It also allows component authors to generate code that's wrapped so that setting environment at `DefinePlugin` can kick in as discussed in the book.

 ## Using *react-lite* Instead of React for Production

-React is quite heavy library even though the API is quite small considering.
+React is a heavy library even though the API is small considering what it does.
+A lot of the size has to do with the fact that it implements a synthetic event system on top of the DOM one.
+In addition, the implementation of Virtual DOM takes space.

 There are light alternatives, such as [Preact](https://www.npmjs.com/package/preact) and [react-lite](https://www.npmjs.com/package/react-lite). react-lite implements React's API apart from features like `propTypes` and server side rendering.

 You lose out in debugging capabilities, but gain far smaller size.
-Preact implements a smaller subset of features and it's even smaller than react-lite.
-Interestingly [preact-compat](https://www.npmjs.com/package/preact-compat) provides support for `propTypes` and bridges the gap between vanilla React and Preact somewhat.
+Preact implements a smaller subset of features and it's even smaller than react-lite. [preact-compat](https://www.npmjs.com/package/preact-compat) provides support for `propTypes` and bridges the gap between vanilla React and Preact somewhat.

 Using react-lite or Preact in production instead of React can save around 100 kB minified code.
 Depending on your application, this can be a saving worth pursuing.
 Fortunately integrating react-lite is simple.
-It takes only a few lines of configuration to pull off.
+It takes only a couple lines of configuration to pull off.

 To get started, install react-lite: